megahomyak/fixed_that_for_you/README.md

 # What?

-This is a library that automatically fixes the field names of a wrapped object.
+This is a library that automatically fixes the misspelled field name of a wrapped object when getting or setting an attribute.

 It throws an `AttributeError` if it cannot find a field with a similar name.